State Committee on the State of Emergency: Further fate of GKChP members

 Yazov spent 18 months in Matrosskaya Tishina, a prison in northern Moscow.
 According to the magazine Vlast No. 41(85) of 14 October 1991, he contacted the President from jail with a recorded video message, in which he repented and called himself "an old fool".
 Yazov denies ever doing that, and he also accepted the amnesty offered by the Russians stating that he was not guilty.
 He was dismissed from military service by the Presidential Order, and at his discharge, was awarded a ceremonial weapon.
 He was also awarded an order of honor by the President of Russian Federation.
 Yazov later worked as a military adviser at the General Staff Academy.
 He died in 2020 in Moscow, after a prolonged illness.

 Baklanov spent 18 months in Matrosskaya Tishina, and then accepted amnesty in 1994, stating that he was not guilty.
 He later worked as a director of Rosobshchemash.

 Yanayev spent 18 months in Matrosskaya Tishina.
 He later became a chairman of the department of national history at the Russian International Academy of Tourism.

 Pavlov had been taken to a hospital during the coup with the diagnosis of hypertension, but on 29 August 1991, he was transferred to Matrosskaya Tishina.
 He accepted amnesty stating that he was not guilty, and later became the head of the Chasprombank.
 Pavlov resigned from the bank on 31 August 1995, and six months later the bank was left without license.
-Afterwards he was an adviser at Promstroibank, today known as Bank VTB.
-Pavlov died in 2003 after a series of heart attacks and was buried in Moscow.
+Afterwards he was an adviser at Promstroybank, today known as Bank VTB.
+Pavlov died in 2003 after a series of heart attacks and is buried in Moscow.